FeiziSoheil/parak-weather-app/README.md

 - **Tailwind CSS**: For responsive and modern UI design.
 - **Framer Motion**: For animations and transitions.
 - **MUI (Material-UI)**: For pre-designed and customizable UI components.
-- **Vite**: As the build tool and development server for fast performance.
 - **WeatherAPI**: To fetch weather data for current, hourly, and 3-day forecasts.
 - **Unsplash API**: To fetch images related to the searched city.